 Six People to a Group.

-The golden rule for organizing conference outings.
+The golden rule for organising conference outings.

-Are a bunch of your coworkers and friends at DogeConf?
+Are a bunch of your co-workers and friends at DogeConf?
 Are you meeting for a quarterly review?
 Chances are, there are a lot of people in town!
 And you want to hang out with all of them!

 Four people to a table is a fantastic number: you can get a table anywhere, it’s easy to work around dietary restrictions, and you can interact with everyone at the table.